cloudtruth/cloudtruth-cli/xtask/README.md

-This crate contains scripts, configuration, and utilities for CI and development related tasks.
+This crate follows the "cargo xtask" pattern for adding extension scripts to `cargo` for automation of development related tasks.

-# Using cargo xtask
+# Using `cargo xtask`

 You can invoke tasks via the following command: